damianhakert/damianhakert.github.io/source/handbook/people-operations/sop/index.html.md

 1. Click Find Location.
 1. When search field appears, leave blank and click Search.
 1. Click on Add location.
 1. Complete location information.
 For a remote location, enter the location (ex.
-WA remote) in all fields except city, state and zip.
+WA remote) in all fields except city, state, and zip.
 1. Click Add.

 ##### Transfer Employee to Different Location